To All Rising Hope Farms Volunteers,

 How to Sign Up to Volunteer

 To become a volunteer, please complete the forms below.
-Also note, the safety and security of our program participants is of utmost importance, so a background check is required (cost $12.00).
 As a THANK YOU for your commitment, you will receive a $20.00 t-shirt for applying and volunteering.

 To become a volunteer complete the following forms.

 Form 02 – Emergency Medical Treatment Authorization Form

 Form 05 – Continuing Liability Waiver & Release Form

 We use PDF forms that can be filled out and printed.

 Please click here if you do not have adobe Reader installed.